wp-plugins/seriously-simple-podcasting/readme.txt

 == Upgrade Notice ==

-= 1.9.5 =
+= 1.9.6 =
-* v1.9.5 fixes an important security issue that was recently exposed in WordPress core.
+* v1.9.6 fixes an important security issue that was recently exposed in WordPress core as well as an issue with the audio player not working reliably in all instances.